cristianps1988/cristianps1988/README.md

 In my free time I enjoy spending time with my family, listening to rock music and practicing outdoor activities such as swimming and playing tennis. <p/>

-- 🔭 I’m currently working as a sports teacher on [Areandina](https://areandina.edu.co)
+- 🔭 I’m currently working as a FullStack Developer on [QZL Studio](https://www.qzlstudio.com)

-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning PHP, Adobe Commerce

 - ⚡ Fun fact: I use tabs over spaces